 W.H.
 Smith

-In St Margaret's church Westminster, on the north side near the organ, is a stained glass window to William Henry Smith, newsagent and politician.
+In St Margaret's church Westminster, on the north side, is a stained glass window commemorating William Henry Smith, newsagent and politician.
 The window was designed by J. P. Seddon and made by Belham & Co. of Westminster.
 The colour is not just painted but burned in, which was a recent invention at the time.
 At the top angels hold scrolls bearing the inscriptions:

 B.1825 W.H.
 Smith D.1891